aws-samples/amazon-sagemaker-architecting-for-ml/README.md

 - Github account to share code with your project partners
 - Kaggle account to download data sets

 We're assuming that you will complete this course using an AWS account we will provide you with throughout the course.
-If you would like to use your own, you are welcome to, but we cannot guarantee technical success in other accounts.

-You are welcome to share your code publicly with your teammates, in which case you can use the code elsewhere.